Svelte 5 runes and patterns used across the Fuz ecosystem.

 // With options (e.g., passive: false for wheel events)

-const cleanup = on(element, 'wheel', onwheel, {passive: false});swallow β Claiming Eventsswallow() from @fuzdev/fuz_util/dom.js combines preventDefault() and
+const cleanup = on(element, 'wheel', onwheel, {passive: false});swallow — Claiming Eventsswallow() from @fuzdev/fuz_util/dom.ts combines preventDefault() and

 stopImmediatePropagation() (or stopPropagation() with immediate: false).

 Design principle: handling an event = claiming it.
-If you call
+Calling preventDefault

-preventDefault, you're already saying "I own this event's default behavior."
+already says "I own this event's default behavior"; swallow extends that to

-Use swallow to extend that to "and no one else should react to it either."
+"and no one else should react to it either."
+Use it whenever you would call

-If a parent needs to observe events before children claim them, use the
+preventDefault.
+If a parent needs to observe events before children claim

-capture phase explicitly β don't rely on implicit bubbling.
+them, use the capture phase explicitly — don't rely on implicit bubbling.

 // swallow(event, immediate?, preventDefault?)